GUIDE TO CLARKSDALE & THE DELTA

-CLARKSDALE, MISSISSIPPI - Main "Delta blues" town; only Mississippi town with live blues 7 nights a week; home of Delta Blues Museum, Cat Head blues store, Rock & Blues Museum, Red’s Lounge, Ground Zero Blues Club, etc.; centrally located for festivals in region; 80 min. south of Memphis; 70 min. north of Greenville/Leland; 60 min. from Oxford, Greenwood or Indianola; 30 min. from Helena, AR.
+CLARKSDALE, MISSISSIPPI - Main "Delta blues" town; only Mississippi town with live blues 7 nights a week; home of Delta Blues Museum, Cat Head blues store, Red’s Lounge, Ground Zero Blues Club, Bad Apple Blues Club, Hambone Gallery, Bluesberry Cafe, etc.; centrally located for festivals in region; 80 min. south of Memphis; 70 min. north of Greenville/Leland; 60 min. from Oxford, Greenwood or Indianola; 30 min. from Helena, AR.

 NOTE: During festival time periods, please feel free to email Cat Head’s Roger Stolle for updates on where rooms might be available, etc. — firstname.lastname@example.org